 Per Page:

-Soldiers and civilians prepare to enter the ancient city of Babylon for a tour.
+Soldiers and civilians prepare to enter the ancient city of Babylon, Iraq, for a tour.
 The entrance to the ruins is a reconstruction of the Ishtar Gate.
-The original gate - built by Nebuchadnezzar II in 575 B.C. and dedicated to Ishtar, the goddess of love and war - was dismantled by German archeologists in the early 20th century and reconstructed in the Pergamon Museum in Berlin.
+German archeologists dismantled the original gate -- built by Nebuchadnezzar II in 575 B.C. and dedicated to Ishtar, the goddess of love and war -- in the early 20th century and reconstructed it in the Pergamon Museum in Berlin.
 Photo courtesy of the US Department of Defense/ Sgt.
 Debralee Best.

-The Great Ziggurat at Ur as seen through the archway of a side building.
+The Great Ziggurat of Ur in Iraq, as seen through the archway of a side building.
 Photo courtesy of the US Department of Defense/ Staff Sgt.
 Adelita Mead.

-Closer view of the Great Ziggurat at Ur showing some of the architectural details.
+Close view of the Great Ziggurat of Ur in Iraq, showing some of the architectural details.
 Photo courtesy of the US Department of Defense/ Spc.
 Chastity Boykin.

-View looking up the main stairway of the Great Ziggurat at Ur.
-The solitary figure at the top gives some idea of the immensity of the structure.
+View looking up the main stairway of the Great Ziggurat of Ur in Iraq.
 Photo courtesy of the US Department of Defense/ Spc.
 Samantha Ciaramitaro.

-Front right side stairway of the Great Ziggurat at Ur.
+View of one of the stairways at the Great Ziggurat of Ur in Iraq.
 Photo courtesy of the US Department of Defense/ Pfc.
 J. P. Lawrence.

-The Great Ziggurat at Ur viewed from a Black Hawk helicopter.
+The Great Ziggurat of Ur in Iraq, viewed from a Black Hawk helicopter.
 Photo courtesy of the US Department of Defense/ Spc.
 Ernest Sivia III.

-Aerial view of the ruins of the ancient city of Hatra, located approximately 290 km (180 mi) northwest of Baghdad.
-Hatra was a strongly fortified caravan city and capital of the small Kingdom of Hatra, located between the Parthian and Roman Empires.
-Hatra flourished during the 2nd century A.D., but was destroyed and deserted in the 3rd century.
-Its impressive ruins were discovered in the 19th century.
+Aerial view of the ruins of the ancient city of Hatra, Iraq, located approximately 290 km (180 mi) northwest of Baghdad.
+Hatra was a strongly fortified caravan city and capital of the small Kingdom of Hatra in the second century A.D., located between the Parthian and Roman Empires.
 Photo courtesy of the US Department of Defense / Sgt.
 1st Class Wendy Butts.

 Previous PagePage 01 of 02Next Page